andrevidela/Research-report/Thesis/index.md

 This is why linearity `0` variables are also called `erased` variables because they are removed from the execution of the program.
 We can use them to convince the compiler that some invariants hold, but we cannot allocate any memory for them during the execution of our program.

+#### Arguments annotated with `0`

-Finally, another subtlety is that erased variable can actually appear inside the body of function, but only in position where they are arguments to functions with `0` usage.
+Finally, another subtlety is that erased variable can actually appear inside the body of function, but only in position where they are allowed are arguments to functions with `0` usage.
 Such functions are:

-##### Arguments annotated with `0`

 ```haskell
 toNat : (0 n : Nat) -> INat n -> Nat